JustAGhosT/twinesandstraps/docs/planning/phased-improvement-plan.md

 1. **Review & Prioritize:** Review this plan with stakeholders and adjust priorities based on business needs
 2. **Resource Planning:** Allocate development resources for each phase
-3. **Kickoff Phase 0:** Begin with critical fixes and foundation work
+3. **Focus on Critical Items:** Prioritize payment testing and performance optimizations
 4. **Regular Reviews:** Schedule bi-weekly reviews to track progress and adjust plan
 5. **Documentation:** Update this plan as priorities shift or new requirements emerge